 BooksScifi

-Who Goes Here? by Bob Shaw (book review)
+Who Goes Here? by Bob Shaw (book review).

-In 2386, the Space Legion recruited people who wanted to forget their past.
-They make it easy, you sign up and have your memories erased.
-In Warren Peace’s case, he has most of his memories erased.
-Did I say ‘Who Goes Here?’ is writer Bob Shaw’s satire?
-It didn’t really sink in until I looked at his lead character’s name.
-It only turns out towards the end of the book that is an alias.
-Logical really.
-I mean, why keep your real name as it gives a means for the new you to find out about a history you have no memory of?
+In 2386, the Space Legion recruits people who want to forget their pasts.
+The process is wonderfully simple: sign up and have your memories erased.
+In Warren Peace’s case, most of his memories are removed.
+Did I mention that Who Goes Here? is writer Bob Shaw’s satire?
+That did not really sink in for me until I looked more closely at the lead character’s name.
+It only becomes clear near the end of the book that “Warren Peace” is an alias.
+Logical, really.
+Why would anyone keep their real name when it might allow their new self to uncover a past they can no longer remember?

 GF Willmetts